We have information you must know before you buy the A8.

 The rear of the A8 models feature taillights that fit flush with the clean rear design.
 Turn signals use LED technology and feature side repeater lamps to signal your intentions to drivers alongside.
 Dual exhaust pokes from below the beautifully integrated rear bumper.

 The S8 has a bolder front end, with a bright finish emphasizing the vertical elements of the family grille; and a honeycomb texture for the air intakes on either side of it.
 A red-and-black S8 badge is offset to the lower right.
-Sharp-eyed Audi-watchers might notice additional S8 badges on the front fenders and front brake calipers, as well as unique aluminum-look trim on the side mirrors and door handles.
+Sharp-eyed Audi-watchers might notice additional S8 badges on the front fenders and front brake calipers, as well as a V10 badge on each front fender and unique aluminum-look trim on the side mirrors and door handles.
 Subtle, too, are the S8's integrated deck-lid spoiler and light-reflecting panel in its rear apron; not so subtle are its four oval exhaust tips.

 The aluminum space frame saves about 300 pounds compared to a conventional steel frame, allowing more features without overburdening the car with weight.
 An A8 L 4.2 weighs 150 pounds less than a BMW 750Li and only 23 pounds more than a Mercedes-Benz S550, neither of which have all-wheel drive.
 The A8 benefits from a highly rigid structure, which means less flex, and the A8 feels as if it's milled from a single block of bar-stock aluminum.
 A rigid structure is the key to a smooth ride quality and sharp handling.

 The Audi A8 comes loaded with features, and each model is comfortable and luxurious.
 Interior design is clean and classic.
 A choice of leathers and wood trims ensures a touch of individuality.
 Handsome Valcona leather seat upholstery comes standard, with attractive Alcantara (suede-like) door inserts.
-Walnut, sycamore, and birch woods are used to warm the interior.
+Walnut, sycamore, and birch are the standard woods used to warm the interior.
 A swath of aluminum around the dash and doors brightens the interior.
 The mix of wood and metal is pleasing and adds a sporting flair.
 In total, the A8 cabin is handsome and remarkably rich in appearance.
-Audi is known for high-quality, well-designed interiors and the A8 lives up to this.
+Audi is known for high-quality, well-designed interiors and the A8 lives up to that reputation.
+It looks and feels like a special place to be.

 The A8 seats are supportive and comfortable and adjust 16 ways.
 A memory feature keeps all the settings for four different drivers (or moods), including climate controls.
 Front and rear seats can be heated and ventilated.
 The center console provides generous storage, and the electroluminescent instrument panel adjusts brightness automatically according to ambient light.
 The four-spoke, leather-covered steering wheel with a hub fashioned to replicate the shape of the grille.